gauravfodekar/NodeJSNotes/README.md

 `reduce()` is a powerful function that can handle a wide range of tasks by customizing the callback function to suit your specific needs.
 It is a fundamental tool for functional programming and data transformation in JavaScript.

-34.	# how can I iterate over strings?
+34.#how can I iterate over strings?
 Answer: You can iterate over strings in JavaScript using various methods and loops.
 Here are some common approaches to iterate over the characters in a string:

 1. **Using a For Loop:**